Orlando Brown (actor): Legal issues

-Following his release from jail in Barstow, he again failed to appear for a scheduled court date and a warrant was again issued for his arrest; he fled California for Nevada and was eventually apprehended by bounty hunters in Las Vegas, who found him hiding in the closet of a private homeowner on April 13, 2016.
+Following his release from jail in Barstow, he again failed to appear for a scheduled court date and a warrant was again issued for his arrest; he fled California for Nevada and was eventually apprehended by bounty hunters.
 On June 5, 2016, Brown was arrested in Las Vegas by police while leaving a local hotel known for prostitution and illegal drug sale and use.
 He refused to cooperate with officers after they stopped his taxicab, and a subsequent search found him to be in possession of methamphetamine and a pipe, and that he had an outstanding warrant for his arrest, in relation to one of his unresolved domestic battery charges.
 He was charged with drug possession, possession of drug paraphernalia, and resisting arrest.

-Several months later, on September 2, 2016, Brown, recently released from a medical facility where he'd been hospitalized for undisclosed reasons, was arrested after breaking into Legends Restaurant & Venue, a Las Vegas establishment owned by his childhood friend Danny Boy, and attempting to change the locks.
+Several months later, on September 2, 2016, Brown, recently released from a medical facility where he had been hospitalized for undisclosed reasons, was arrested after breaking into Legends Restaurant & Venue, a Las Vegas establishment owned by his childhood friend Danny Boy, and attempting to change the locks.
 Police found Brown on the roof of the building, after security cameras showed him entering the building without permission.

 In early 2016, Brown debuted to the public a new tattoo, that of his former That's So Raven co-star Raven-Symoné, on his neck.
-Later that year, he entered rehab, after an intervention from friends and family, but remained in the program only one week, and was photographed shortly after his release walking down the street barefoot, carrying a box of wine.
+Later that year, he entered rehab, after an intervention from friends and family, but remained in the program one week, and was photographed shortly after his release walking down the street barefoot, carrying a box of wine.

 On December 22, 2022, Brown was arrested in Lima, Ohio on charges of domestic violence.
 The charge, which was revealed to be on misdemeanor domestic violence, involved allegedly threatening his brother with a hammer and a broken off knife blade.
 Jail records afterwards showed that Brown was being held in Allen County jail on no bond.
+In February 2023, he was released from Allen County jail.